lijunwangs/solana/vortexor/Readme.md

 Multiple RPC servers and web socket servers can be set.
 It requires equal number of RPC and web socket servers to be used.

+* In summary, the following are steps to setup the vortexor and validator:

+** Determine/design the validator's receiver address.
+And RPC/Web socket server addresses ** Run the vortexor with these information.
+** Find out the vortexor's TPU and TPU forward address ** Run the validator with vortexor's TPU and forward address information